news-ai/NewsAI/blog/content/how-to-upload-a-list.md

 +++

 If you have your own excel sheets, we make it easy for you to seamlessly upload them onto our platform.
-You
+First, click the "Upload from Existing" icon on the top right (shown below).

 ![](https://storage.googleapis.com/newsai-main-site/blog/how-to-upload-a-list/1_1.png)

+This will pop up a panel where you're able to give your media list a name (in this case "Sample sheet") and drop your excel sheet into the panel.

 ![](https://storage.googleapis.com/newsai-main-site/blog/how-to-upload-a-list/2.png)

+After the media list has been uploaded, you'll be brought to this page.
+Here you'll be able to assign each of the columns.

 ![](https://storage.googleapis.com/newsai-main-site/blog/how-to-upload-a-list/3.png)